 \subsection{Deligne Groupoid Preliminaries}

-For this description of the Deligne Groupoid we follow \cite{faithful}.
-Given a real simplicial hyperplane arrangement $\cH$, construct an oriented graph $X_{\cH}$, called the \emph{oriented skeleton graph} of $\cH$, which has a vertex for each chamber and an arrow $v \to w$ if the corresponding chambers are separated by a codimension one wall.
+For this description of the Deligne groupoid we follow \cite{faithful}.
+Given a real simplicial hyperplane arrangement $\cH$, construct a directed graph $X_{\cH}$, called the \emph{directed skeleton graph} of $\cH$, which has a vertex for each chamber and an arrow $v \to w$ if the corresponding chambers are separated by a codimension one wall.

 A \emph{positive path} of length $n$ is then a formal symbol

 such that there exist vertices $v_0, v_1, \dots, v_n$ and arrows $a_i \colon v_{i-1} \to v_i$.
 The \emph{source} and \emph{target} of such a $p$ are defined to be $s(p) \colonequals v_0$ and $t(p) \colonequals v_n$ respectively.
 A positive path $p$ is \emph{minimal} if there is no positive path with the same endpoints that has shorter length.
 Positive minimal paths are called \emph{atoms}.